-For the first season, the block are broken out with Toby Haynes directing the first three episodes, Susanna White the second block of three, Benjamin Caron for the seventh, eleventh, and twelfth episodes, and Toby Haynes for episodes eight through ten.
+For the first season, the blocks are broken out with Toby Haynes directing the first three episodes, Susanna White for the second block of three, Benjamin Caron for the seventh, eleventh, and twelfth episodes, and Toby Haynes for episodes eight through ten.
 Tony and Dan Gilroy wrote eight of the twelve episodes with Beau William writing three and Stephen Schiff writing the episode Benjamin Caron is directing.

 With Tony Gilroy serving as the showrunner and having worked on Rogue One, the cast includes Diego Luna as Cassian Andor, Genevieve O’Reilly as Mon Mothma, Denis Gough, Stellan Skarsgard, Adria Ajorna, and Kyle Soller are also cast.